 As an industrial worker, you are required to pay close attention to your environment.
 In the event of an accident, maintaining this focus can be difficult.
 Often, these accidents can lead to devastating results for workers, leaving them permanently scarred, disfigured, or disabled.

 Burn injuries are commonly reported in industrial accidents—especially when a large explosion or fire occurs.
 Due to the dangerous chemicals and hot materials, workers run a high risk of injury.
 Chemical burns can result in severe pain and suffering, leaving an employee unable to work for an extended period.
 The combination of hot temperatures and chemical compounds can result in far worse damage than a typical burn injury.
 While a typical burn injury may require time away, a chemical burn injury could result in permanent disability.

 Seeking Compensation for Burn Injuries in the Oil & Gas Industry

 The oil and gas industry is one of the most dangerous industries in the country.
-Oil and gas workers face many dangers every day on the job that can lead to serious injury and even death.
-One of the most common work-related dangers oil and gas workers face is burn injuries.
-The risk of burn injuries may seem obvious given the highly combustible and flammable materials that are present on the job site.
+Oil and gas workers face many dangers every day that can lead to serious injury and death.
+One of the most common dangers oil and gas workers face are burn injuries.
+The risk of burn injuries may seem obvious given the highly combustible and flammable materials on the job site.
 Because of those materials, oil and gas refineries are prone to fires and explosions if workers are not following proper safety protocol or if equipment on the refinery is not adequately maintained or operated.

 Crush injuries could mean anything from a damaged finger the entire body being compressed.
 When accidents or explosions occur on the job, structural damage can follow.
 In some cases, workers are trapped under heavy, sharp, or hot debris for hours, waiting for recovery teams to scour through the damaged plant.
 Even just a few seconds under a large piece of metal could result in nerve damage, disfigurement, or worse.